AndreaTirinzoni/iw-transfer-rl/README.md

 The scripts for all experiments are under experiments/ICML2018.
 In particular, there are four folders, each corresponding to one of the four domains proposed in the paper: puddle world with shared-dynamics, puddle world with puddle-based dynamics, acrobot, and the control of a water reservoir (dam).
 Specifically, each folder contains:

  - The source data used in the experiment as .pkl files.
-Each file contains the samples from a specific source task together with the corresponding predictions from the source/target Gaussian Processes (see Section 5 of the paper for more info);
+Each file contains the samples from a specific source task together with the corresponding predictions from the source/target Gaussian processes (see Section 5 of the paper for more info);
  - The scripts to run the algorithms (run_*.py).
 In particular, run_algorithms.py runs FQI, RBT, and SDT (the latter only if applicable), while run_wfqi runs IWFQI.
 For the puddle world experiments, run_wfqi_ideal runs IWFQI with ideal importance weights;
  - Other files to generate new source data (generate_data.py, learn_source_policy.py, and others).

 In order to reproduce our experiments, simply run the desired script file.
 If you wish to generate new source data, each folder contains a script (generate_data.py) which runs a given policy to collect samples, fits the GPs, and saves everything in .pkl format.
 The policy to be used can be learned using learn_source_policy.py or can be manually coded (e.g., in the acrobot and dam environments).

+### License

+MIT

 ### References

 [1] Andrea Tirinzoni, Andrea Sessa, Matteo Pirotta, and Marcello Restelli.
-Importance Weighted Transfer of Samples in Reinforcement Learning.
-International Conference on Machine Learning.
+"Importance Weighted Transfer of Samples in Reinforcement Learning."
+ICML.
 2018.
 [2] Ernst, Damien, Pierre Geurts, and Louis Wehenkel.
 "Tree-based batch mode reinforcement learning."
 Journal of Machine Learning Research 6.Apr (2005): 503-556.
 [3] Lazaric, Alessandro, Marcello Restelli, and Andrea Bonarini.
 "Transfer of samples in batch reinforcement learning."
 Proceedings of the 25th international conference on Machine learning.
 ACM, 2008.
 [4] Laroche, Romain, and Merwan Barlier.
 "Transfer Reinforcement Learning with Shared Dynamics."
 AAAI.
 2017.